-Login LockDown records the IP address and timestamp of every failed login attempt.
-If more than a certain number of attempts are detected within a short period of time from the same IP range, then the login function is disabled for all requests from that range.
-This helps to prevent brute force password discovery.
+Login Lockdown records the IP address and timestamp of failed login attempts.
+If more than a selected number of attempts are detected within a set period of time from the same IP, then the login is disabled for all requests from that IP address (or the IP is completely blocked from accessing the site).
+This helps prevent brute force password attacks & discovery.

-Currently the plugin defaults to a 1 hour lock out of an IP block after 3 failed login attempts within 5 minutes.
-This can be modified via the Options panel.
+The plugin defaults to a 1 hour lock out of an IP block after 3 failed login attempts within 5 minutes.
+This can be modified in options.
 Administrators can release locked out IP ranges manually from the panel.
+A detailed log is available for all failed login attempts and all IP locks.

 - Extract the zip file into your plugins directory into its own folder.